 About

 Christian works in the fields of philosophy of mind, phenomenology, and cross-cultural philosophy, especially Indian and Buddhist philosophy in dialogue with Western (classical and contemporary) philosophy and cognitive science.
 He is the author of Perceiving Reality: Consciousness, Intentionality, and Cognition in Buddhist Philosophy (OUP, 2012, pbk 2015), and editor of Reasons and Empty Persons: Mind, Metaphysics, and Morality.
 Essays in Honor of Mark Siderits (Springer 2023).
+Some of his most recent work focuses on questions about the persistence of subjectivity in non-ordinary and pathological states of consciousness, mental causation, and classical and contemporary accounts of the nature and scope of self-knowledge.
 He is currently completing a book manuscript on the intersections between perceptual and affective consciousness, tentatively entitled Sense, Self-Awareness, and Sensibility, and a book on cross-cultural philosophy of mind, entitled Moments of Consciousness (under contract with OUP).

-The recipient of several fellowships, Christian was an itinerant scholar many years.
-He spent four and a half years in India in the mid 1990s pursuing studies in Sanskrit and Indian Philosophy.
+The recipient of several fellowships, Christian was an itinerant scholar for many years.
+He spent four and a half years in India in the mid-1990s, pursuing studies in Sanskrit and Indian Philosophy.
 While in India, he was affiliated with several research institutes, including the Maha Body Society (1993-1994), the Asiatic Society of Calcutta (1995-1996), the Bhandarkar Oriental Research Institute (1995), De Nobili College in Pune (1994), and the Central Institute of Higher Tibetan Studies, Sarnath (1995-1996).
 He was a visiting scholar at Queens' College, Cambridge University in 2000, at the Institut de Civilisation Indienne in Paris in 2001, and at the Academia di Romania in Rome in 2000.
-Christian earned his Ph.D. degree from the Australian National University, and his License and Maîtrise ès lettres in philosophy from the University of Bucharest.
+Christian earned his Ph.D. degree from the Australian National University and his License and Maîtrise in philosophy from the University of Bucharest.
 While at ANU, he also worked on a proof of concept model for parsing Sanskrit based on the Interlingua System, a project funded by an Australian Research Council grant (2000-2001).
 Before joining the Philosophy Department at the College of Charleston, Christian taught at the Australian National University and the University of Sydney.
+In the Spring of 2025, he will serve as the Numata Visiting Professor in Buddhist Philosophy at the University of California, Berkeley.

 Christian grew up on the banks of the beautiful blue Danube in GalatiRomania, and has lived on every continent except Africa and Antarctica.
 He is married to his colleague, philosopher and author, Sheridan Hough.